ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: INTRODUCTION

-Thanks to the large human motion dataset \cite{HumanML3D}, we are able to construct an expressive latent space that remains tractable via simple operations.
-For instance, thanks to the unsupervised contrastive training, we are able to generate smooth robot motions between key-poses by simply using linear interpolation in the latent space.
+To this end, we propose an encoder-decoder architecture to construct a latent space that preserves the spatial relationships between human joints as well as the likeness of the original human motion.
+We achieve this process through the synergy of multiple losses.
+First, we adopt adaptive contrastive learning to autonomously construct the common latent space based on a proposed similarity metric.
+Then, we incorporate a reconstruction loss on robot data to ensure the regeneration of the same motion from the latent space. that the robot faithfully follows the movement of the human.
+Finally, we enforce a consistency term to constrain that the robot faithfully follows the movement of the human.
+As a consequence, the constructed latent space remains tractable via simple operations.
+For instance, we are able to generate smooth robot motions between key poses by simply using linear interpolation in the latent space.
 This intuitive behavior facilitates motion control and also showcases the robustness of our learned latent space.
+Finally, our decoder can translate the latent representations to robot motion control commands.
+Contrary to prior methods that adopt soft safety measures in learned approach \cite{rt_selfsupervised_hyemin}, we implement our method in a real robot with a whole-body controller that ensures self-collision avoidance in the retargeted motion.
-Moreover, we use a decoder network to translate latent representations to robot motion control commands.
-Our pipeline allows for the seamless translation of human skeleton data into robot motion control.

-Additionally, our model can be easily integrated into existing pre-trained deep learning architectures to accommodate robot motion control from various modalities, such as texts \cite{petrovich2023tmr, mdm} or 3D scenes \cite{scenemotion}, enabling flexible and intuitive control over robot behavior.
-By addressing this challenge, we anticipate significant advancements in human-robot collaboration and interaction.
+Our pipeline allows for the seamless and real-time translation of human skeleton data into robot motion control.
+Additionally, our model can be easily integrated into the aforementioned deep learning architectures \cite{mdm, scenemotion, audiomotion} to accommodate robot motion control from various modalities, enabling flexible and intuitive control over robot behavior.
+By addressing this challenge, we anticipate significant advancements in HRI.
 Our research has broad applications, including robot-assisted therapy, entertainment, teleoperation, and industrial robotics.
-Enabling robots to replicate human motion and their intention opens up new possibilities for intuitive and natural human-robot communication, enhancing user experience and fostering trust and acceptance in integrating robots into our daily lives.
+Enabling robots to replicate human motion and intention opens up new possibilities for intuitive and natural HRI, enhancing user experience and fostering acceptance of integrating robots into our daily lives.
+Our work leads to the following contributions.

-In the subsequent sections of this paper, we will discuss the related work, present our proposed deep learning model, describe the pipeline for human-to-robot motion retargeting, and demonstrate the effectiveness and applicability of our approach through extensive experiments and evaluations.
-We summarize the contributions of our work next. \begin{enumerate} \item Unsupervised deep learning approach to learn human-to-robot retargeting without any paired human and robot motion data. \item Direct translation from human skeleton to robot control with simple control from different modalities: text, video, or conditioned by key-poses. \item Expressive and tractable latent space to generate complex robot motion control through simple linear interpolation.